enkidevs/curriculum/Web/HTML/html-versions/html4-xhtml-and-html5.md

 ???

- * HTML elements that are not supported by HTML and better handled using CSS.
+* HTML elements which are no longer supported and are replaced with better and more functional CSS alternatives.
- * HTML elements that are best used with certain features
+* HTML elements that are best used with certain features.
- * HTML elements that will never be obsolete
+* HTML elements that will never be obsolete.
- * HTML elements that are not appreciated enough
+* HTML elements that are not appreciated enough.